hexawyz/Exo/Docs/Corsair HX1200i.md

 NB: Associated reads returning the same values were observed.
 (Indicating that the register is R/W without any quirk)

+#### PMBus

+Digging a bit more on the topic on Corsair's forum, [PMBUS was mentioned](https://forum.corsair.com/forums/topic/94252-developers-the-corsair-link-usb-protocol/?do=findComment&comment=637940), and it seems that the registers we can identify in the requests match some PMBus commands.

+List of commands can be found in [Part II of the specification](https://pmbusprod.wpenginepowered.com/wp-content/uploads/2022/01/PMBus-Specification-Rev-1-3-1-Part-II-20150313.pdf), Annex 1.

+As such,
+`00` is `PAGE`,
+`3B` is `FAN_COMMAND_1`,
+`99` is `MFR_ID`,
+`9A` is `MFR_MODEL`

+Also,
+`D8` is `MFR_SPECIFIC_D8`,
+`F0` is `MFR_SPECIFIC_F0`

+NB: Regarding the HID communication with the device, it does not seem very clear how this is implemented, as the same read/Write command seems to be used for single bytes, words, or multiple bytes.
+Either the device just conveniently reuses PMBUS commands, or it has some special mapping logic to simplify the HID protocol.
+(My version of the HX1200i also has a legacy PMBUS connector, so I guess it should be the second one)

 #### Compiled details

 We can easily deduce that the first byte is a command ID.